koriym/Koriym.MiniCache/README.md

 It is suitable for storing strings that, once deployed, are unchanged and computationally expensive, such as parsing phpdocs or retrieving unchanged network files.

+Want to store non-string data?
+You can perform the serialization.
+Be sure to specify the `allowed_classes` option when saving objects for safe unseiralize.

 ## Installation

     composer install koriym/mini-cache